-Columbia College Chicago is proud to announce that “Flannery,” the award-winning documentary for which Cinema and Television Arts Associate Professor Ted Hardin acted as Producer, Director of Photography, and Sound Designer, will be premiering Friday, July 17th, in over 50 virtual cinemas around the U.S.
+Columbia College Chicago is proud to announce that “Flannery,” the award-winning documentary for which Cinema and Television Arts Associate Professor Ted Hardin acted as Producer, Director of Photography, and Sound Designer, will be airing nationally on PBS American Masters from March 23-26th, 2021.
+You can find the schedule here.

 “Flannery” is the lyrical, intimate exploration of the life and work of author Flannery O’Connor, whose distinctive Southern Gothic style influenced a generation of artists and activists.
 With her family home at Andalusia (the Georgia farm where she grew up and later wrote her best-known work) as a backdrop, a picture of the woman behind her sharply aware, starkly redemptive style comes into focus.
 Including conversations with those who knew her and those inspired by her (Mary Karr, Tommy Lee Jones, Hilton Als and more), music by Lucinda Williams, Bruce Springsteen, film composer Miriam Cutler, “Flannery” employs never-before-seen archival footage, newly discovered personal letters and her own published words (read by Mary Steenburgen) alongside original animations and music to examine the life and legacy of an American literary icon.

 Several members of the Columbia community were involved in the production of the film, which was directed by Elizabeth Coffman and Mark Bosco.
 Columbia alumni Ryan James and Evan Rein sound recordists for the film, alum Sejin Yoon worked on the film’s motion graphics and animation, and alum Jenny Montgomery worked in color correction.
 Additionally, CTVA Associate Professor Mat Rappaport worked on the film’s motion graphics and animation.